 SALTWORKS CASTLE IN WIELICZKA

-The Saltworks Castle is located in the very heart of the city, at a distance of 150 metres from the Regis Shaft and 300 metres from the Daniłowicz Shaft.
-Visitors may enter the Castle perimeter through a gate hidden in the southern wall on the side of Aleja Jana Pawła II (pedestrian zone) or through the main Castle gate from the east.
-When entering the courtyard, the Central Castle, formerly known as the "House Amidst the Salt Mine”, is located on the left hand-side.
-This oldest building of the complex was erected at the turn of the 13th and 14th c., right next to the first Wieliczka pit shafts.
-It was extended throughout the centuries and in the 16th century it burnt down; in 1945, it was significantly destroyed by a stray Soviet bomb.
-Yet the "House” was renovated and this is where the exhibitions of the Cracow Saltworks Museum are presented.
+Saltworks Castle is located in the very centre of the city, 150 metres from the Regis Shaft and 300 metres from the Daniłowicz Shaft.
+Its grounds can be entered through the Castle's main gate from the east or through a gate hidden in the southern wall from the side of Jana Pawła II Avenue (pedestrian zone).
+Entering the courtyard through it, on the left is the Central Castle, formerly known as the "House amidst the Mine".
+This oldest building of the complex was erected at the turn of the 13th/14th century next to the first mine shafts in Wieliczka.
+Over the centuries it was extended, in the 16th century it was consumed by fire, and in 1945 a stray Soviet bomb fell on it, bringing considerable damage.
+But the "House" has been restored and here today are the exhibitions of the Cracow Saltworks Museum.

-The original cellars of the building house an archaeological exhibition, presenting the history of settlement in this area from the Stone Age to the Middle Ages.
-On the other hand, on the higher floor, it is possible to see an exhibition devoted to the history of Wieliczka and the representative Gothic Hall with portraits of proud salt managers.
-Here, they ran the enterprise, held courts and entertained kings.
-On the higher floor of the building, viewers’ attention is attracted by another exhibition entitled: “Salt-Cellars: Tiny Masterpieces.”
-At the present moment, this is the wealthiest collection of this type in Poland and possibly in the world.
-Approx. 400 exhibits are displayed here; 400 more are stored in the warehouse and the collection is constantly expanded.
-Here, visitors can admire salt-cellars from all over the world, from the period between the 15th and the 20th century.
-They are made of silver, gilded silver, porcelain, mother-of-pearl, bones, glass and stone.
-Some of them are unique specimens on a world-scale.
+In the original basement of the building, there is an archaeological exhibition, presenting the history of settlement in the area from the Stone Age to the Middle Ages, and a small geological exhibition.
+On the upper floor, on the other hand, you can see the representative Gothic Hall with portraits of the proud saltworks managers.
+Here they managed the enterprise, held court and entertained kings.
+On the ground floor and on the upper floor of the building, another exhibition entitled "Salt cellars – tiny Mastterpieces" attracts attention.
+At present, it is the richest collection of its kind in Poland, and perhaps even in the world.
+There are approx. 400 objects on display, with the second half stored in a warehouse, and the collection is still being expanded.
+One can see salt cellars from all over the world, from the 15th to the 20th century.
+They are made of silver and gilded silver, porcelain, mother-of-pearl, bone, glass and stone.
+Some of them are unique in the world.